-Decarbonizing shipping is a complex challenge requiring smart decisions and strategic investments to meet the IMO's 2050 zero-emission goal.
+Decarbonizing shipping is becoming increasingly complex, requiring smart decisions and strategic investments in an uncertain transition.

 Stakeholders should start preparing early and investigate all solutions for finding cost‑effective compliance strategies, and the Maritime Forecast to 2050 provides them with key insights to guide them on their journeys.

-To get practical and start taking control over your decarbonization journey, we suggest focusing on these key areas:
+To get practical and start taking control of your decarbonization journey, we suggest focusing on these key areas:

 Achieving net-zero by 2050 requires a flexible and strategic approach, looking at all options (long, medium and short term) to decarbonize most effectively.